Tbaze/FashionModel/README.md

-# FashionModel
+# FashionModels
-FashionModel is a fashion website, which is use to promote models and fashion designer.
+FashionModels is a fashion website, which is use to promote models and fashion designer.

 ## Landing Page